RyanMagnusson/com.svds.example/iplookup/README.md

 Building
 --------
 This project uses Maven for project management.
-You should just need to run "mvn package" at the iplookup folder to build an executable jar.
+By default calling "mvn package" will create a standard JAR that you will still need to identify the classpath for when running.
+If you want to create an executabe JAR, with the classpath and main class embedded in its manifest, you should execute "mvn package -P executable-jar".

-For testing and simple validation, a sample log file is saved at "test/resources/sample.log".
+For testing and doing any simple validation an example log file is saved at "test/resources/sample.log".

 Running
 -------